A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 resulted from geological processes of deposition and compaction of silt; the chemical

-composition reflects surface conditions at the time, plant and animal life , erosion
+composition reflects surface conditions at the time, plant and animal life, erosion

 products added to the silt and leaching by ground water during compaction.
+Oil exists

 Studies show there is enough oil-bearing shale in our country and Canada alone to satisfy